All Episodes

 How'd you find out?

-You tried to use it.
+You tried to use it?

-Try to use it, yeah.
+Try to use it?

-So what did you have to do?
+So what do you have to do?

 No, I'm banned on exchanges.